 The Ukrainian tradition of Sviata Vecheria differs in detail from region to region and from family to family.
 However, certain elements remain the same.
 Sviata Vecheria consists of 12 dishes containing no meat or animal by-products.
 And although there are variations, two of the 12 dishes are essential: Kutia (Kutya) and Uzvar.
 Both are sweet dishes.

-We hope you enjoy this recipe for tasty Kutia, a real feature of the Ukrainian Christmas Eve table.
+We hope you enjoy this recipe for tasty Kutia, a central feature of the Ukrainian Christmas Eve table.

 1 cup wheat kernels (hull removed), 1⁄2 cup poppy seeds, 1⁄2 cup raisins (optional), 1⁄2 cup honey, 1⁄2 cup walnuts (coarsely chopped) (optional), 1⁄2 teaspoon salt (to season).

-Mix honey with 1 cup of water and bring to boil.
-Let the honey syrup cool then combine it with the refrigerated wheat, making a medium–thin mixture.
+Mix honey with 1 cup of water and bring to the boil.
+Let the honey syrup cool, then combine it with the refrigerated wheat, making a medium–thin mixture.
 Stir in the poppy seed paste, walnuts and raisins.

 Serve the kutia chilled.

-Check out our other articles on Kutia, Ukrainian Christmas Eve Supper and Tradition on a Plate series 🙂
+Check out our other articles on Kutia, the Ukrainian Christmas Eve Supper, and Tradition on a Plate series 🙂